01About me

 Germany & Finland

-I know the player path of DFB and SPL and combine the best of both.
+I know the coaching lines of DFB and SPL and combine the best of both.

 Humor & fun